9 Awesome Surf Camps in Europe for 2025

 - Price: 8 days/7 nights starting at $923 (£755) per person

 And, of course, we love the camp itself.
 It’s a charming Algarvian-style home set between the rolling olive groves just a little inland from the south coast.
-You’ll have the feel of chilling with a group of pals thanks to the stylish communal spaces and outdoor gardens with private pool.
+You’ll have the feel of chilling with a group of pals amid the outdoor gardens, beside the private pool, after a long day’s surfing under the sun.

 Dreamsea Surf House Fuerteventura